 As we had not had lunch, we consumed everything on the table, including all the bread, wine and water, and enjoyed it greatly .

-Afterwards our host came with us into the street and pointed out the road to the camping ground, which was a much shorter, easier and less spooky way than through the woods.
+Afterwards our host came with us into the street and pointed out the road to the camping ground, which was much shorter, easier and less spooky than the way through the woods.